fuerve/whiteboard/README.md

 * Linked hash map (hash table that allows iteration over its keys in the order in which they were inserted).
 * Cartesian product of strings.
 * Postfix to infix arithmetic conversion.
-* Merge two sorted arrays of integers.
+* Merge two sorted arrays of integers. - COMPLETE
-* Reversal of a linked list.
+* Reversal of a linked list. - COMPLETE
 * Circularly linked list of parameterized type with support for null entries.